Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 - Stealth Browser for sites that aggressively flag automation.
 This is what survives Cloudflare and friends.

-- Real Chrome Control that takes over your local Chrome — the same instance you're already signed in to.
+- Real Chrome Control that takes over your local Chrome — the same instance you are already signed in to.
 Cookies, profile, extensions all come along for the ride.

 The split: browser-act is "get this one task done now"; skill-forge is "remember how, so the next ten runs are free."